Node0/Polymix/README.md

 # Polymix
-A remarkably simple mixin module for JS
+A remarkably simple mixin module to enable class-based JS to achieve easy namespaced (or not) polymorphism.